-This homemade chicken katsu tastes like something you’d get at a Japanese restaurant!
-Crispy on the outside and juicy in the middle!
+This homemade chicken katsu recipe tastes like something you’d get at a Japanese restaurant!
+It features panko breaded chicken cutlets fried until golden brown and crispy.

 What is chicken katsu?

-Easily one of the most popular Japanese dishes, chicken katsu is made up of pounded chicken breast deep-fried in a light and crispy batter.
+Often referred to as Japanese chicken schnitzel, chicken katsu is made up of pounded chicken breast deep-fried in a light and crispy panko breadcrumb batter.

-- Chicken.
+- Chicken breast.
 Choose equal-sized chicken breasts so they all cook evenly and at the same time.
+You can also slice larger breasts in half which would also be easier to pound down.

 - Salt and pepper.
 To taste.

 - Oil.
-Use peanut oil because it has a high smoke point which is great for deep frying.
+I used peanut oil because it has a high smoke point, which is great for deep frying.
+Canola oil and vegetable oil are two other great options.

 How to make chicken katsu

-Place the flour, eggs, and bread crumbs in three separate bowls.
-First coat the chicken with flour, shaking off any excess from it.
+Step 2- Bread the chicken.
+Place the flour, eggs, and bread crumbs in three shallow bowls.
+First dredge the chicken with flour, shaking off any excess from it.
+Then dunk it in the egg, remove excess, then dip it in the panko crumbs, pressing down slightly so the crumbs adhere to the chicken.

-Take a large skillet and put it over medium-high heat.
-Add some oil and let it heat.
-When the oil becomes hot, add chicken pieces and cook each side for 3 to 4 minutes or until golden brown.
+Step 3-Fry the chicken.
+Add some oil to a large skillet and place it over medium-high heat.
+When the oil becomes hot, add the breaded chicken cutlets and cook each side for 3 to 4 minutes or until golden brown.

 Tips to make the best recipe

-- While chicken breasts are preferred, tenderloins or thighs can work, but you’d need to adjust the cooking time.
+- Use other cuts of chicken.
+While chicken breasts are preferred, chicken tenderloins or chicken thighs can work, but you’d need to adjust the cooking time.

 - Always monitor the temperature of the cooking oil.
-We use a thermometer to check the temperature and ensure it is always between 350-375F to prevent it from over or under-cooking.
+We use an instant-read thermometer to check the temperature and ensure it is always between 350-375F to prevent it from over or under-cooking.

-- Unlike other fried chicken recipes, there is no need to brine the chicken as the batter is designed to keep it moist and juicy.
+- Cook the chicken immediately.
+Unlike other fried chicken recipes, there is no need to brine the chicken as the batter is designed to keep it moist and juicy.

 To store: Place leftovers in airtight containers and store them in the refrigerator for up to 4-5 days.